dphiggs01/Ask_Amy/sphinx/models.rst

 ASK Amy Framework
 -------------------
 Figure 2.
-Shows that high-level object model.
-It is important to note that although the model greatly simplifies the use of the Event dictionary that is sent from the Alex Service the developer always has complete access to this data if needed.
+Shows the high-level object model.
+It is important to note that although the model greatly simplifies the use of the Event dictionary that is sent from the Alex Service, the developer always has complete access to this data if needed.